Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 Tell Us Once does not cover TPS.
 Even if you have used Tell Us Once when registering the death, you still need to contact Teachers’ Pensions separately.
 Many families assume otherwise and end up delaying the claim by weeks.

 Check whether a Death Grant Nomination is on file.
 Before assuming the spouse will receive the lump sum, ask the scheme.
-An out-of-date nomination naming a sibling or an ex-partner overrides what the will says.
+An out-of-date nomination naming a sibling or an ex-partner overrides what the will says and overrides the default spouse entitlement.

 Cohabiting partners need evidence, not just declarations.
 An unmarried partner must show financial interdependency through joint accounts, bills, and tenancy or mortgage paperwork.
 Without that evidence the claim will stall.